maqnius/compscie-mc/README.md

 a beta value for each simulation step.

 ## Evaluation
-At this point a trajectory export to xyz-Format and csv output is supported and can be accesd with the `particlesim.utils.xyz` and `particlesim.config_parser` module.
+At this point a trajectory export to xyz-Format and csv output is supported and can be accessed with the `particlesim.utils.xyz` and `particlesim.config_parser` module.